luigi-dimude/Wilhelmsen-page-clone/README.md

 # Wilhelmsen-page-clone
-Wilhelmsen page clone using HTML &amp; CSS only
+Wilhelmsen webpage clone using HTML &amp; CSS only